My Top Recommendations for Making High-Quality Green Screen Videos

 Neewer 10′ Grip Stand w/Boom Arm

 Grip stands are a staple tool in the movie business.
 The are sturdy, adjustable, and capable of doing a wide range of tasks.
 The legs can be adjusted to fit close to a wall or on uneven surfaces and are designed to hold sandbags to secure them from tipping over.
 The included boom arm makes it easy to rig an overhead light or microphone.
-Adding a few of these will give you tons of flexibility when setting up your studio.
+Adding a few of these to your kit will give you tons of flexibility when setting up your studio.

 Heavy Duty Saddle Sandbags